For tax nerds

 A worked example: Tony in the SALT zone

-Tony earns $300,000 in W-2 salary.
-He exercises $250,000 in stock options, creating $250,000 in ordinary income (a real-world income event for tech employees).
+Tony is a California single filer earning $300,000 in W-2 salary.
+He exercises $250,000 in stock options, creating $250,000 in ordinary income — a real-world income event for tech employees.
 Total MAGI: $550,000.
+He also has capital gains from rebalancing his investment portfolio each year.

 He’s squarely in the SALT phase-out zone.
-His $550,000 puts him $50,000 into the phase-out band; he has lost $15,000 of his $40,000 SALT deduction.
+His $550,000 puts him $50,000 into the phase-out band; he has lost $15,000 of his $40,000 SALT deduction (his current SALT deduction is $25,000).

 Tony opens a $500,000 box spread loan to fund a home renovation instead of selling appreciated portfolio holdings.
 The 3-year fixed rate is 3.70%.
-Year 1 mark-to-market generates approximately $18,500 in Section 1256 capital losses (first year of a 3-year loan with annual recognition of implied interest).
+Year 1 mark-to-market generates approximately $18,500 in Section 1256 capital losses ($11,100 long-term at 60%; $7,400 short-term at 40%).

-Effective interest cost in Year 1: $18,500 nominal interest - $8,880 in tax savings = $9,620.
-Against $500,000 borrowed, that’s a 1.92% effective rate.
+Effective interest cost in Year 1: $18,500 − $10,175 = $8,325.
+Against $500,000 borrowed, that’s a 1.67% effective rate.

-The same loan to a taxpayer outside the SALT zone with LTCG exposure would produce a Year 1 effective cost of roughly $18,500 × (1 - 0.238) = $14,100.
-Still good, but meaningfully higher.
+The same loan to a California resident outside the SALT zone with LTCG exposure would produce a Year 1 effective cost of $18,500 × (1 − 0.371) = $11,641, a 2.33% effective annual rate — still compelling, but the SALT torpedo adds roughly 0.6 percentage points of additional benefit for Tony.

 Verification caveat

 The SALT torpedo provisions are from the One Big Beautiful Budget Act (OBBBA) of 2025.
-The parameters described above — $40,000 cap, $500,000-$600,000 phase-out range, 30% phase-out rate — reflect the OBBBA as enacted.
+The parameters described above — $40,000 cap, $10,000 floor, $500,000–$600,000 phase-out range, 30% phase-out rate — reflect the OBBBA as enacted.
 Congress can and does change these parameters.

 Before planning any transaction around the SALT torpedo, verify the current-year phase-out parameters with a CPA.
 The strategy works as described here only if the phase-out provisions remain in effect.